Kibnet/PDFAnnotator/.qoder/repowiki/en/content/Data Models/ExtractionPreset.md

 ## JSON Serialization Format

 The ExtractionPreset is serialized to JSON format for persistent storage and cross-platform compatibility.
-The serialization follows a straightforward structure:
+The serialization follows a straightforward structure with the addition of new text extraction control properties:

 ### Standard JSON Schema
 ```json